American Indian College Fund

 The American Indian College Fund is a nonprofit organization that helps Native American students, providing them with support through scholarships and funding toward higher education.
-The fund provides an average of 6,000 annual scholarships for American Indian students and also provides support for other needs at the tribal colleges ranging from capital support to cultural preservation activities.
+The fund provides an average of 6,000 annual scholarships for American Indian students and also provides support for other needs at tribal colleges ranging from capital support to cultural preservation activities.
 Charity Navigator gave the College Fund an overall rating of 88.36 out of 100.

 Information

 The American Indian College Fund (the College Fund) was established in 1989 as a non-profit 501(c)(3) organization to provide American Indians with student scholarships.
 The College Fund also helps support tribal colleges and universities (TCUs) located on or near Indian reservations through capital grants and programs such as cultural and language preservation, early childhood education programs on-campus for children of students and community members; fellowships for faculty development; and college readiness, internship, career readiness, and leadership development programs.

 Today American Indians account for only 1% of all college students, and 13.6% of American Indians over age 25 years old have a bachelor's degree compared to 29.3% of the overall population.
 Poverty is part of the reason so few American Indians and Alaska Natives go to college, with current data showing that 28.3% of the American Indian and Alaska Natives living below the poverty level compared to 15.5% of the overall population.